ObjectModules/deploy/[Mapping]-Overall.md

 #Question for you
 So base on the mapping, could you define where we are currently?
 What section will we go next?
 What topic is supposed to be found there?

-Just carefully observe once again about the mapping before you answer it.
+Just carefully observe the mapping once again before you answer it.
 If you are sure with your answer just click the _Next Button_ below, see if your answer is correct..
 ***
 <table>
   <thead>